Dog the Bounty Hunter Is Engaged 10 Months After Beth Chapman's Death

 by Jess Cohen | Mon., May.
 4, 2020 6:54 AM

-Dog the Bounty Hunter has confirmed that he's engaged.
+Dog the Bounty Hunter is engaged.

-The reality TV star, real name Duane Lee Chapman, is set to the tie the knot with Francie Frane.
+The reality TV star, real name Duane Lee Chapman, is set to the tie the knot with Francie Frane, his rep confirms to E!
+News.

+A spokesperson for Dog shares, "They're very happy and looking forward to a long life together."

 This news comes about 10 months after Dog's wife, Beth Chapman, passed away.
 Beth died in late June 2019 at the age of 51 after battling throat cancer.

 "It's 5:32 in Hawaii, this is the time she would wake up to go hike Koko Head mountain.
 Only today, she hiked the stairway to heaven," Dog tweeted on June 26, 2019, confirming Beth's passing.
 "We all love you, Beth.
 See you on the other side."